AhmetSulu/Library/README.md

 - Stock quantity checks
 - Data integrity checks

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE.md file for details

-## 👥 Authors

-- Your Name - Initial work

-## 🙏 Acknowledgments

-- Thanks to all contributors
-- Inspired by modern library management needs
-- Built with React and modern web technologies

 ## 📞 Support

 For support, email ahmet.sulu1993@gmail.com or create an issue in the repository.